 I must digress for a quick minute…I’ve mentioned Poldark before but I’m not sure I did it justice.
 And I’m concerned that you may be missing out on, well, one of the best TV series to come along since color TV.
 People for the love of PBS, Mr. Darcy, and Downton Abbey – click here for Season 1 of the most amazing, tea-drinking, family-feuding, horseback-riding show in the history of time. ✨✨ Is my minute up?
 Is anyone keeping track of all the fantastic tips I shower you with?? #humblebrag.
 Moving on.

 Basically it comes down to the simple fact that life is busy.
 Our time is very precious, and a bit elusive.
-We all need quick, easy, inexpensive, delicious, recipes to make for weeknight meals.
+We all need quick, easy, inexpensive, delicious, recipes to make for easy weeknight dinners.
 Like, for example, my Tuna Cakes.
 Think crab cakes but way cheaper, less seafoody and more tasty.

 These Tuna Cakes are so easy and mouthwatering I just had to share the recipe with you.
 I’ve been making them forever.
 They are super quick to mix together and they take just 3 minutes a side to cook in my trusty non-stick pan.
 In case you’re worried about them being spicy, when you remove the seeds and veins from the Jalapeño you’re basically removing the heat.
 After it gets cooked, it ends up with an earthy green pepper flavor.
 If you’re still not convinced just use a green pepper instead.
 You do you.

 You may be surprised to know that you use canned tuna for these meaty biscuits.
 Yep – that’s the inexpensive part.
 Interestingly enough, people that don’t really care for seafood always like these Tuna Cakes because they’re related to our old friend that we all grew up on: tuna salad sandwiches!
 If you didn’t have that experience, I’m sorry… there’s no time like the present, so get on the tuna train!
 First stop – Tuna Cake Towne!
 Lezz go!